 There is a full fire ban in effect in the Southeast Fire Centre, including the RDEK, that prohibits all open burning and campfires.
 Portable propane stoves are currently allowed; however, the flame height must be 15cm or smaller and the stove must be ULC or CSA rated.

-Duczek encourages anyone travelling to bookmark DriveBC and 511 Alberta to monitor the latest road conditions and closures on their travel routes and to check the bans and restrictions page on www.bcwildfire.ca to ensure they are aware of both burning and access restrictions in their intended destination.
+Duczek encourages anyone traveling to bookmark DriveBC and 511 Alberta to monitor the latest road conditions and closures on their travel routes and to check the bans and restrictions page on www.bcwildfire.ca to ensure they are aware of both burning and access restrictions in their intended destination.
 “Within the RDEK boundary, we currently have three Area Restrictions that cover a number of popular destinations, including Lussier Hot Springs.
 There is no public access into these restricted areas and it is extremely important for people to abide by the restrictions for their safety and the safety of those responding to nearby fires.
 In addition, we encourage people to check out the Area Closures in place by Parks Canada or BC Parks,” adds Duczek.

 She also recommends the BRMB Maps app and web app by Backroad Maps as it is an excellent one-stop resource for many of these closures.
 “The developers have recently added the BC wildfire area restrictions to their database and this is an excellent resource as well,” she says.